-Stories with the tag: Mass Spectrometry
+Stories with the tag: Mass Spectrometry and Separations

 Scientists have captured redox reactions inside living cells of Synechococcus, a tiny organism that’s big in the world of biofuels research.